Tanz0rz/haxe-fmod/MIGRATION.md

 The FMOD Studio export script (`fmod-scripts`) remains the recommended workflow and now emits the 2.0 constants files on every `Ctrl+B` bank
 build: `FmodEvents.hx`, `FmodBuses.hx`, `FmodVCAs.hx`,
-`FmodSnapshots.hx`, and `FmodParameters.hx`, each with a `...Guids` companion class holding the matching GUIDs under the same identifiers.
+`FmodSnapshots.hx`, and `FmodParameters.hx`.
+Each comes with a `...Guids` class that maps the same constant names to GUIDs.

 The old single-file `FmodConstants.hx` output is gone.
 Rename references using the mangling rules (`FmodSongs.MainLevel` becomes